abk-chicago/AndroidSnippets/01-introduction-notes.md

 #### App Names: The Reverse DNS

 Package names for applications use the reverse DNS structure.
 This convention is designed to create application package names uniqure.

+#### Targetting SDK Version 23+

+* If we target Marshmallow (Android 6.0) whichn is SDK version 23 or newer...
+* We have to support runtime applicaiton permission requests.
+* This can make life really confused at the start.
+* Let's not target Marshmallow... _yet_.
+* **Soon** we will dive into the deliciousness of Marshmallow. _Core skills first_.